andrew-woolford/funkysquid_imgtextsortorder/README.md

 > [!NOTE]
 > When instaling this module in the app/code folder you needs to create a folder called FunkySquid and place the code inside that.

+> :bug:
+> Here is a list of known bugs.